 This interactivity will provide you with valuable information, and give you a chance to explain any confusing points or dispel any doubts that your prospect harbors.

-We’ve already discussed the importance of questions when it comes to closing a deal, so check out our blog post and find other useful tips that will help you sell better.
+We’ve already discussed the importance of questions when it comes to closing a deal, so check out our blog post and find other useful tips that will help you avoid common mistakes and sell better.

-In order to create engaging high-quality content, it’s crucial to use engagement analytics.
+To create engaging, high-quality content, it’s crucial to use engagement analytics.

 Online presentations offer you this possibility, as you can see how much time prospects spend on each page, whether they browse all the pages till the last one or drop out, or what they skip.